 How to Write a Basic Marketing Plan

-Failure to Plan . . .
+Failure to Create a Marketing Plan . . .

 As a marketing consultant and former college marketing professor, I believe the word “plan” simply sounds foreboding.
 My experience with clients and MBA students leads me to believe that the “planning” of anything tends to conjure up images of hours and hours of intensive and dull, laborious work.
 But it doesn't have to be.
 Even though it might sound scary, creating a simple marketing plan is not that difficult.
 And, it’s something that should always be done before executing marketing activities and before attempting to measure/assess the effectiveness of marketing efforts—both of which are crucial to the ultimate success of any business.
 A plan will help you improve the chances for success of your marketing activities, and the likelihood of achieving your desired results.